AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ### Usage

-The `run-aucell-ews-gene-signatures.sh` script can be run using the following command:
+The `run-aucell-ews-signatures.sh` script can be run using the following command:

 ```sh
 ./run-aucell-ews-gene-signatures.sh